Jerry Mays (defensive lineman): Personal life and death

 In August 1956, Mays married his wife, Jo Ann Clark, while they were high school juniors or seniors.
 In college, Mays observed it was generally not good to marry so young, but they had been very happy.
 They had three children by his second year in the NFL.
 Mays worked for his father's construction business in the offseasons, and once oversaw the construction of an addition to Sunset High School.
 In 1969 and 1970, he was a vice-president of Avery Mays Construction Company in the offseason.
 After retiring, Mays returned to Dallas to work for Mays Construction.
 Mays became company president in 1971.
 Mays also became a partner in an insurance agency in Dallas.

 He was active in charitable works for, among others, the American Red Cross and the Cystic Fibrosis Foundation in Kansas City, and the March of Dimes in Dallas.
 During his career, he was active in the Fellowship of Christian Athletes (FCA).
 He was first motivated to join the FCA after hearing the Detroit Lions' Hall of Fame player Doak Walker speak at Sunset High School when Mays was a senior.
 Mays himself began his long career as a public speaker to church and civic groups while at SMU.

-He died of malignant melanoma cancer on July 17, 1994, survived by his wife and their seven children.
+He died of melanoma on July 17, 1994, survived by his wife and their seven children.
 Mays died two years after the death (from cancer) of his former teammate, Buck Buchanan.
 The other starting defensive end from the Super Bowl IV team, Aaron Brown, was killed in 1997 when struck by a car from behind, leaving Curley Culp as the lone survivor of the Chiefs' vaunted front four from the championship club up until Culp's death in November 2021.